jakecas/stmonitor/README.md

 # STMonitor - Modified Session Types Monitor Synthesiser

+This code is hosted on github at the following URL: https://github.com/jakecas/stmonitor, where the master branch leaves everything untouched (is a direct clone of the original project), and the develop branch represents our work in 'An Evaluation of Monitor Configurations for Binary Session Types in Scala'.

 Given a session type _S_, this tool will synthesize a partial-identity monitor or a sequence recogniser depending on the parameter given.
 See monitor/Generate for this usage.
 It will also generate any classes necessary for the monitors.